Croatia Photography Tour – itinerary

 After Trakoscan, we will drive to Varazdin, a town considered to be the best preserved and richest urban complex in continental Croatia.
 We will photograph along cobblestone streets with a lot of character, colourful Baroque palaces in the old town and the impressive Varazdin Fortress.
 Dinner in Varazdin.
 Return and overnight in Zagreb.

-Included: accommodation, all meals, entrance to the Trakoscan or Veliki Tabor castle.
+Included: accommodation, all meals, entrance to the Trakoscan castle.

 View of King Tomislav square in Varazdin, Croatia